floledermann/stimsrv/README.md

           // defined by the client role (defined above at the experiment level).
           // By convention, the "display" interface is used for displaying the stimulus:
           "display": {
-            // Each inerfaces entry needs two functions: initialize() and render().
+            // Each inerfaces entry contains two functions: initialize() and render().
-            // initialize() gets passed the parent element and the stimsrv client,
+            // initialize() gets passed the parent element and the stimsrv client API,
             // and sets up ui elements and interaction.
             initialize: (parent, stimsrv) => {
               // Add a simple text element to the parent